-- · changes to 13.8 where they can reject submissions for other reasons - changes to 17.1 where they make any ambiguities in their Scope documents your risk - changes to 31.3 where they can reject programme for other reasons - changes to 36.1 where they can instruct acceleration and make their own assessment of the associated quotation - deletions of any items identified in 60.1 as valid compensation events, meaning that any they are deleting will be your Contractor risk e.g. deleting 60.1(12) thus making all unforeseen ground conditions Contractor risk - changing 61.3 to make all compensation events time barred if not notified within 8 weeks even ones normally they would be obliged to notify to you - adjustments to compensation event timescales, where they increase their time and reduce your time to produce/ review quotations slowing the process down - deletion of deemed acceptance loops if fail to respond to compensation events/programme - change to 11.2(26) additional reasons they can disallow costs on cost reimbursable contracts.
+- changes to 31.3 where they can reject programme for other reasons - changes to 36.1 where they can instruct acceleration and make their own assessment of the associated quotation - deletions of any items identified in 60.1 as valid compensation events, meaning that any they are deleting will be your Contractor risk e.g. deleting 60.1(12) thus making all unforeseen ground conditions Contractor risk - changing 61.3 to make all compensation events time barred if not notified within 8 weeks even ones normally they would be obliged to notify to you - adjustments to compensation event timescales, where they increase their time and reduce your time to produce/ review quotations slowing the process down - deletion of deemed acceptance loops if fail to respond to compensation events/programme - change to 11.2(26) additional reasons they can disallow costs on cost reimbursable contracts.